Julen Lobete: Celta

 On 26 July 2022, Lobete signed a four-year contract with RC Celta de Vigo in the top tier.
 Two days later, he was loaned to Eredivisie side RKC Waalwijk for a season.

+On 30 June 2023, Lobete returned to Spain and its second division after agreeing to a one-year loan deal with FC Andorra.
+On 2 August of the following year, after suffering relegation, he terminated his link with the Galicians.

+Málaga

+Hours after leaving Celta, Lobete signed a three-year deal with Málaga CF in division two.